InspectProInspectPro

 Australian pool safety regulations vary significantly by state.
 In NSW, the Swimming Pools Act 1992 and the Swimming Pools Regulation 2018 set the requirements.
 In Queensland, the Building Act 1975 and Pool Safety Standard (QDC MP 3.4) apply.
 Victoria follows AS 1926.1-2012 under the Building Regulations 2018.
 Each state has different requirements for barrier heights, gate clearances, climbable zones, CPR signage, and certification processes.

-InspectPro handles this complexity with structured, state-specific inspection sections.
+InspectPro handles this complexity with customisable inspection sections.
 Configure your report for the relevant jurisdiction and work through the property systematically.
-Each barrier segment, gate, latch, and potential non-compliance item is documented with photos and annotations in real time.
+Each barrier segment, gate, latch, and potential non-compliance item is documented with photos and comments and severity ratings in real time.
 No more returning to the office to compile a report from handwritten notes and camera roll photos.

 Photo evidence is critical in pool inspections.
 When you flag a non-compliant barrier height or a gate that doesn't self-close, the property owner needs to see exactly what you found and why it fails.
-InspectPro's photo annotation tools let you mark up images on-site — draw measurement lines, circle the defect, label the specific regulation that applies.
+InspectPro's photo commenting tools let you document findings on-site — add comments noting defects and the specific areas that fail, with severity ratings that communicate urgency.
 The result is a report that leaves no room for dispute.

 For inspectors who perform dozens of pool inspections per week, the time saving is significant.
 Complete the physical inspection, finalise the report on your phone, and send it to the property owner or real estate agent before you leave.
 That speed gets you through more inspections per day without sacrificing the documentation quality that protects your professional standing.

 Pool safety regulations differ between NSW, Queensland, Victoria, Western Australia, and other states.
 InspectPro lets you configure your inspection sections to match the applicable legislation — barrier heights (1200mm standard or 1800mm for spas in some jurisdictions), gate clearances, non-climbable zones, CPR signage requirements, and water recirculation compliance.
-Work through a structured checklist that covers every compliance point for the relevant state, so nothing is missed.
+Build your own structured checklist that covers every compliance point for the relevant state, so nothing is missed.

 Photo evidence for every barrier and gate

 Photo documentation is your protection against disputes.
-InspectPro lets you photograph every barrier segment, gate, latch, and potential non-compliance item, then annotate each image on your phone.
-Draw measurement lines to show barrier heights.
-Circle gaps under fencing.
-Mark climbable objects within the exclusion zone.
-Label non-compliant items with the specific regulation they breach.
-The annotated photos become the backbone of your compliance report — clear, defensible, and professional.
+InspectPro lets you photograph every barrier segment, gate, latch, and potential non-compliance item, then add comments and severity ratings to each image on your phone.
+Document gaps under fencing, climbable objects within the exclusion zone, and non-compliant items.
+Add comments noting the specific regulation they breach.
+The commented and tagged photos become the backbone of your compliance report — clear, defensible, and professional.

-Your pool safety report needs to clearly communicate whether the pool barrier complies with the relevant legislation.
-InspectPro compiles your findings into a branded PDF with property details, inspection scope, area-by-area documentation with annotated photos, a non-compliance item summary, and an overall pass or fail determination.
-For non-compliant properties, the report includes specific rectification requirements so the owner knows exactly what needs to be fixed before a re-inspection.
+Your pool safety report needs to clearly communicate your findings.
+InspectPro compiles your inspection into a branded PDF with property details, inspection scope, area-by-area documentation with commented and tagged photos, and a non-compliance item summary.
+Record your professional compliance assessment for each area and include rectification recommendations for non-compliant items so the owner knows exactly what needs to be fixed.
+Note that formal compliance certificates are issued through state-specific processes (e.g. QBCC portal in Queensland).

 How pool safety inspectors use InspectPro